 Psychologist – family and/or partner issues and/or lack of support / body image / concern for children / other

-HBOC syndrome was discovered just over twenty years ago.
-Since a research cycle is typically 20 years, we are really only just starting to understand this syndrome and there is a long way to go.
-HBOC syndrome is not often well understood, even in our medical communities.
+This type of hereditary cancer was discovered 25 years ago.
+Since a research cycle is typically 20 years, we are really only just starting to understand it, and there is a long way to go.
 Here are some tips to help you ensure you are receiving the best care possible:

-Personal cancer risk for HBOC syndrome varies, depending on the risky gene that is mutated and the type of mutation within it, as well as a variety of other factors.
+Personal cancer risk varies, depending on the gene that is mutated and the type of mutation within it, as well as a variety of other factors.
 How to proceed after one learns they carry risky genes is a very personal decision.

 ■ Know the latest key research findings